ericcornelissen/svgo-action/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Request a feature for the SVGO Action
+about: Request a feature for the SVGO Action.
 labels: enhancement
 ---